 However a management fee of £1 a month will be applicable from the date of purchase for the duration of the equity loan.

-From year six, a fee of 1.75% is payable on the equity loan, which rises annually by RPI (Retail Price Index) inflation plus 1%.
+From year six, a fee of 1.75% is payable on the equity loan, which rises annually by CPI (Consumer Price Index) inflation plus 2%.

 |For a property worth £400,000||Amount||Percentage|